Poorchop/userscripts/README.md

 #### [reddit-filter.user.js](reddit-filter.user.js)
 Inspired by Reddit Filter plus - this script opens up a modal dialog that allows you to create rules for hiding posts based on subreddit, title, URL, or user.
-Title rules use exact match and are thus case-sensitive.
+Title rules are case-sensitive and may match all or part of a string; a rule of "Cow Del" will match "SuperCow Deluxe" for example, but not "Supercow Deluxe".
 All changes, including rule deletions, are only saved after explicitly clicking the save button.

 Buttons are also added to the bottom of the page for toggling the hiding and highlighting of filtered posts.